chanzuckerberg/cellxgene-census/docs/cellxgene_census_schema.md

 #### Assays

 Assays are defined in the CELLxGENE dataset schema in [`assay_ontology_term_id`](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/3.0.0/schema.md#assay_ontology_term_id).
-The Cell Census MUST only contain cells with an `assay_ontology_term_id` value from the list below:
+The Census MUST only contain cells with an `assay_ontology_term_id` value from the list below:

 <table>